git-ogawa/setup_kube_cluster/README.md

 # HA cluster

 The project can create HA (High Availability) cluster consisting of stacked control plane nodes with kubeadm.
-The machines that meet the following requirements are required to create the HA cluster.
+The nodes that meet the following requirements are required to create the HA cluster.

-- Two or more machine that meet requirements (see [Creating Highly Available Clusters with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/#before-you-begin) ) are required as control plane nodes.
+- Two or more node that meet requirements (see [Creating Highly Available Clusters with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/#before-you-begin) ) are required as control plane nodes.
 - One or more load balancer that routing to nodes on control plane.